Belgrade Waterfront: Galerija Belgrade

-Galerijа Belgrade, the biggest shopping, dining, and entertainment destination in the region, was opened on October 30, 2020, in the presence of Eagle Hills Chairman Mohamed Alabbar, the President of Serbia Aleksandar Vucic, and Prime Minister Ana Brnabić.

-With a total area of 300,000 sqm, the biggest green roof in the region, and 3,600 parking spaces, all international standards of the industry were applied.
-In addition to the biggest trampoline park in this part of Europe, there is also Cineplexx Galerija Belgrade – a multiplex cinema with nine halls and more than 1,700 seats, which presents the world’s best IMAX® technology for movie projection to the Serbian market.
+Galerijа Belgrade, a large shopping, dining, and entertainment center, was opened on October 30, 2020, in the presence of Eagle Hills Chairman Mohamed Alabbar, the President of Serbia Aleksandar Vučić, and Prime Minister Ana Brnabić.
+It has a total area of 300,000 sqm, the biggest green roof in the region, and 3,600 parking spaces.
+In addition to the biggest trampoline park in this part of Europe, there is also Cineplexx Galerija Belgrade – a multiplex cinema with nine halls and more than 1,700 seats.

-Tax-free shopping

 Galerija Belgrade is the only place in Serbia where foreign visitors can get a VAT refund immediately after purchase at three points within the mall.
-This service is provided through cooperation with Global Blue, the world leader in Tax-Free shopping.
+This service is provided through cooperation with Global Blue.

 Revenue and profit

 The revenue of the Belgrade Waterfront company in 2021 will amount to more than 140 million euros, and the estimated profit is expected to be over 25 million euros.
 The basic income of the company comes from the sale of real estate, which has been making significant progress over the years, with 3,000 apartments being sold since the beginning of the construction.
 In 2018 and 2019, total revenue was over 170 million euros.

-Financial statements of the company Belgrade Waterfront d.o.o. clearly show positive growth of over 11 million euros since the start of the project.
+Financial statements of the company Belgrade Waterfront d.o.o. show positive growth of over 11 million euros since the start of the project.
 The value of business assets is more than 700 million euros.
+In 2022, Belgrade Waterfront achieved business revenue of EUR 269.6 million, while the net profit for the same period amounted to 59.4 million euros.
+A total of EUR 10 million was set aside to pay dividends, part of which goes to the state budget.

+In 2023, it was announced that the 6000th apartment in Belgrade Waterfront was sold.

 Criticism

 In July 2014, a group of 50 international scholars and experts on urban development and planning from the International Network for Urban Research and Action (INURA) penned an open letter to the people of Belgrade, stating their concerns regarding the Belgrade Waterfront project and the potential economic and environmental impacts on the city.

 Among Belgrade residents, there is a great deal of contempt for the project.
 The points criticised encompass the lacking of a public consultation process as well as the disconnect of the lifestyle of Belgrade's middle and upper classes on one hand and the target group of the developed apartments on the other hand.
 In addition to this, the intransparency and perceived backroom nature of the Belgrade Waterfront deal has caused real anger, expressed most visibly by the street protests organised by the movement Do not let Belgrade d(r)own, accusing the development of money laundering and corruption.
 In May 2016, thousands of people took to the street to protest against an incident where dozens of men with masks demolished buildings in the area, where the Belgrade Waterfront complex is planned to be built.
 Contrasting the allegations of the protesters, the government denies any responsibility in and knowledge of the event.